 Planning doesn’t require any budget.
 If you’re spending a sizeable amount of money on planning alone, you’re doing it wrong.

 It is in this stage where you start making a budget for your video game.
-How much money do you want to spend, and where do you want to spend it?
+How much money do you want to spend on your video game marketing strategy, and where do you want to spend it?
 Be grounded in your expectations.
 As an indie studio, you can’t afford to create a high-end game similar to triple-AAA studios.
 Instead, concentrate on games that are accessible and easy to make, like platformers or Metroidvania kind of games.

 This is where you’re going to spend a decent chunk of your time as a studio.
 It’s where you’re going to create a story for your game, an idea of its setting, and different characters.
 Remember that every game requires lore and story, regardless of what it contains.
 It’s what’s going to hook people in to buy your game, so make sure to create a story that’s captivating for your audience.